|

 prevents negative-ESD – that is, ESD whose polarity would tend to reverse

 bias the laser diode.
-This portion of the LASORB is a very fast acting PN
+This portion of the LASORB is a made of very fast acting PN

 The forward voltage of this junction will not exceed 2 volts, even during